 Citizen Wildlife Monitoring Project background

-Today, our Citizen Wildlife Monitoring Project has broadened its positive impact through an Advisory Council made up of project partners, government agency biologists, and professional researchers.
-Our Advisory Council provides valuable input on our program; it also steers our yearly monitoring objectives and site locations.
+Today, our Citizen Wildlife Monitoring Project works in coordination with various state, federal and tribal wildlife agencies, including WDFW, the U.S. Forest Service, and U.S. Fish and Wildlife Service, as well as independent researchers and biologists from other non-profits.
+The Project is now guided in-part through an Advisory Council made up of partners, government agency biologists, and professional researchers, allowing us to better coordinate with and add value to ongoing wildlife research and recovery efforts..
+Our Advisory Council provides valuable input on our program; it also helps steer our yearly monitoring objectives and site locations.

 Councilmembers assist in developing our protocols, confirm identification of priority images from the season, and provide a scientific audience for results gained in the field from hair samples to tracks.
 These collaborations between project partners and advisers are crucial to the success of the program year to year.
 Collaboration keeps our efforts scientifically informed and relevant, ensures coordination rather than duplication of monitoring efforts statewide, and adds valuable on the ground information to the wildlife conservation and management communities.